 4. Install the Right Kitchen Equipment

 If the school's kitchen equipment is outdated and lacks the technology features that can save time, materials, and labor - it will be more difficult to provide fresher menu selections with a variety of food choices for finicky eaters.
-Education food services require the equipment that not only cooks food faster but can also cook those foods using 95% less fat.
+K-12 food service requires equipment that not only prepares food faster but can also help offer foods using 95% less fat.

 The RATIONAL Combi is the perfect option for a commercial oven that can bake, steam, grill, roast, fry, poach, and much more - in a single, self-cleaning unit.
 Your kitchen staff will have limitless options to produce food of exceptional quality in less time and using less energy than traditional commercial ovens or steamers.